kr239/Macintosh-SE-Reloaded/README.md

 * **74LS245** - Available new, but still worth reclaiming - replace with CY74FCT245ATPC or CD74FCT245E
 * **74F257** - Available new, but still worth reclaiming - replace with CD74ACT257E

-A full BOM is incoming.
-But for now, here, have a picture of the finished article...
+A full BOM is now available.
+Boards are currently in prototype stage and not available outside of beta testing, so for now, here, have a picture of the finished article...

+Boards will be available on Tindie in due course.

 ![Finished Logic Board](/macseboard-final-rev12a.JPG)
 ![Finished Logic Board - Bottom](/macseboard-final-rev12a-rear.JPG)